Isaackjoshua/TB-Classifier/README.md

 └── Tuberculosis/
 ```

-If your dataset is elsewhere, pass `--data-dir` to the training script.
+If your dataset is elsewhere, pass `--data-dir` into the training script.

 ## Model Used